NALTP/Rules/README.md

   - (3) Retirement:
     - (a) No League Manager is permitted to retire from their position without naming a suitable replacement to be approved by the CRC.
   - (4) Members:
-    - (a) The League Managers for Season 33 will be Poeticalto and Cheezedoodle.
+    - (a) The League Managers for Season 34 will be Poeticalto and Cheezedoodle.
-    - (b) The League Manager Assistants for Season 33 will be Phreek and JJIIZGOD.
+    - (b) The League Manager Assistant for Season 34 will be Phreek.

 #### Section C - Captains and Co-Captains
   - (1) Captaincy and Co-Captaincy structure overview: